 In the Brown Advice Letter, No. A-09-276, staff reached the opposite conclusion from Kaufman and advised that a candidate may transfer funds raised for his attorney general committee to his committee for governor pursuant to requirements under Section 85306.
 The letter reasoned that it was difficult to conclude that a candidate who has not even run in the primary election, let alone won it, can "withdraw" from the general election.
 Brown concluded that the rules for transferring funds when a candidate was defeated in the primary do not apply when a candidate instead withdraws from the primary.
-It did so on the basis that allowing the transfer is more consistent with the language of Section 85318 and also more consistent with other provisions of the Act.
+It did so based upon an unsupported assertion that allowing the transfer is more consistent with the language of Section 85318 and also more consistent with other provisions of the Act.

 Section 85318 and existing regulations make no mention of a candidate choosing to withdraw from the primary election.
-Staff believes that the conclusion in the Kaufman Advice Letter was correct.
+Staff believes that the conclusion in the Kaufman Advice Letter was correct and more consistent with the intent behind contribution limits and existing law requiring the return of contributions upon defeat in the primary or withdrawal from the general election since, in each of these instances, the candidate did not ultimately run in the general election.
 Proposed Regulation 18531.1 would codify the conclusion of the Kaufman Advice Letter and clarify that the return of contribution requirements in Section 85318 apply to a candidate's withdrawal from the primary election.